 Figure 33.
-Number and percent Institutional/Other maltreatment indicated victims, by foster care provider, foster family versus congregate care FFY20
+Number and percent Institutional/Other maltreatment indicated victims, by foster care provider, foster

-- Data unduplicated at the child level - NCANDS maltreatment type of "other" includes RICHIST allegation types of corporal punishment, inappropriate restraint, other institutional abuse and other institutional neglect under Institutional Abuse & Neglect.
+- Data unduplicated at the child level - Children in "Other" placement types are excluded. - NCANDS maltreatment type of "other" includes RICHIST allegation types of corporal punishment, inappropriate restraint, other institutional abuse and other institutional neglect under Institutional Abuse & Neglect.